gonzalo-munillag/RPI_Chatbot/README.md

    This will:
    - Build for ARM64 (Raspberry Pi) and AMD64 (Mac)
    - Push to Docker Hub
-   - Take 10-15 minutes on first build
+   - Take 10-15 minutes on first build, Gemma 2 - 2b takes around 1.5-2GB of space

 ---